 The Georgia EMS Association is dedicated to helping EMTs and Paramedics who work in the State of Georgia.
 GEMSA is an association you can be proud to be a member of.

 With member discounts, educational conferences, representation on a host of organizations, the GEMSA Journal, legislative representation, other discounts, and much more, you can't afford not to be a member.

-2020 GEMSA providers & Educators Conference - Virtual event
+GEMSA Providers & Educators Conference - Call for presentations - 2021

 The Safeguarding First Responders Act of 2020

 We would like to share a document the Georgia Association of Fire Chiefs, Georgia Department of Public Health; Emergency Preparedness, Georgia Emergency Medical Services Association, Georgia Fallen Firefighters Foundation, Inc., Georgia Sheriff’s Association, and the Georgia State Firefighters Association worked together to prepare for Georgia’s public safety disciplines.
 The Associations have come together to make sure each of the public safety disciplines in Georgia are as prepared as possible in the event one of our personnel succumb to COVID in the line of duty.

 Recently, Congress passed, and the President signed into law “The Safeguarding First Responders Act of 2020”.
 This law provides for some level of LODD presumption for first responders who die from COVID19.
 While the law takes effect immediately and covers deaths that have already occurred, the Department of Justice (PSOB) is in the process of writing rules which will regulate how the law is interpreted and stipulate what will qualify and what will not, as well as how the application for benefits will be processed.